albertomorini/reddown/README.md

 `$ python3 redDownIt.py`

 ## Dependencies:
+- os
+- sys
+- json
 - requests
-- bs4
-- os
-- PIL (//pip3 install Pillow)
-- hashlib
+- datetime as dt

 - The file preferences should be in the same folder of the program
 - The data will be downloaded in the "./dwn/" folder